 Red Seal trade

 An apprenticeship involves practical training provided on-the-job by a skilled worker, or trainer.
-The skills or competencies to be developed are set out by the trade’s App 0
+The skills or competencies to be developed are set out by the trade’s Apprenticeship Training Standard and are recognized by the industry as being essential to the practice of the trade.

 A Hoisting Engineer — Mobile Crane Operator 1 apprenticeship includes four levels of theoretical training, which includes but is not limited to instruction in: